Artavazd Karamyan: Unirea Urziceni

 The football players signed a contract with and officially moved into Unirea Urziceni.

 In late October 2011, Stoichiță, who knew firsthand the playing abilities of both brothers, invited them to his current team Mioveni.
 However, Artavazd decided to retire as a player and go into business.

 Buftea

 A year later, Artavazd resumed his career and he and Arman both joined the Liga II club Buftea.
 In their first meeting, Artavazd scored twice.
 Arman also scored a goal in their second match.

 International career

-Karamyan was a member of the Armenia national team and had participated in 50 international matches and scored 2 goals since his debut in an away friendly match against Guatemala on 9 January 2000 ending 1–1.
-In 2010, he left the national team.
+Karamyan was a member of the Armenia national team and had participated in 51 international matches and scored 2 goals since his debut in an away friendly match against Guatemala on 9 January 2000 ending 1–1.
+In 2010, he retired from the national team.

-Style of play

-His main merits are speed and free kicks.

 Personal life

+Artyom's twin brother Arman is also a former professional footballer.

 Artavazd is married and has two daughters.

 At the end of 2014, Karamyan and his brother took Romanian citizenship.